Renting a Condo Vs. an Apartment in NYC

 Most apartments have a website where monthly payments can easily be made without having to send a check.

-Also, you can normally drop your rent check off at the Management/Leasing Office.
+Also, you can typically drop your rent check off at the Management/Leasing Office.

 Amenities

-While apartments may generally offer fewer amenities than condos, they may still offer some incentives such as dog parks, a swimming pool, tennis courts, laundry room, and/or a gym.
+While apartments generally offer fewer amenities than condos, they may offer some incentives, such as dog parks, swimming pools, tennis courts, laundry rooms, and a gym.

 Pets

-While many landlords may not allow pets in their apartments, there may be a loophole for tenants looking for a way to beat the system.
+While many landlords may not allow pets in their apartments, there may be a loophole for tenants looking to beat the system.

 In New York City, the pet law includes an exception where if the tenant openly keeps a pet in the building for three months, your landlord finds out or should have, and your landlord decides not to enforce the no-pet law, you get to keep the pet even if there is a no-pet rule in your building.